MouseMouse625/Monotony/README.md

     -   Run the following configured tasks in this order:
         -   `Run Symlink Setup`
             >   Wait for the window to close
+            >   Note: the symlinks might fail, and if this happens, make sure to run VSCode as administrator to ensure the authority of creating them
         -   `Run Blur Creation`
             >   Wait for the window to close
         -   `Run Main Sketch`